medcomdk/ehmi/docs/assets/documents/ecore/ehmiSMP/index.md

 <br/>

-EHMIs SMP, ehmiSMP, vil følge den generelle eDelivery funktionalitet for SMP.
+EHMIs SMP, ehmiSMP, follows the generel eDelivery SMP functionality.

-ehmiSMP vil med tiden blive populeret fra EHMI Endpoint Register (EER), men vil i Produktionspiloten blive populeret via scripts styret af MedCom.
+ehmiSMP will eventually be populated from the EHMI Endpoint Register (EER), but will, in the EHMI Production Pilot, be populated via scripts managed by MedCom.

 <br/>